TheGiftson/python-learning-platform/PROJECT_SUMMARY.md

-# 📊 Project Summary - Learn Python with Giftson
+# 📊 Project Summary - Learn Python with TheGiftson

 ## 🎉 What We Built